Select a different state:

 State Sex Education Policies and Requirements at a Glance

-• Mississippi schools are required to teach sex education.
+Mississippi schools are required to teach abstinence instruction.

 • Curriculum must stress abstinence through “abstinence-only” or “abstinence-plus” instruction.

 • Curriculum must inform students of current state law related to homosexual activity.
-While Mississippi Code Annotated 97-29-59 outlaws sodomy, stating that “Every person who shall be convicted of the detestable and abominable crime against nature committed with mankind or with a beast, shall be punished by imprisonment in the penitentiary for a term of not more than ten years”, the United States Supreme Court handed down a decision in Lawrence v.
+While Mississippi Code Annotated § 97-29-59 outlaws sodomy, the United States Supreme Court handed down a decision in Lawrence v.
 Texas that declared state laws criminalizing homosexual behavior to be unconstitutional in 2003.

 • Curriculum is not required to include instruction on consent.